Jerry Butler: Solo career

-Tony Orlando and Dawn revived "He Will Break Your Heart" in 1975, with a new title, "He Don't Love You (Like I Love You)", and it was more successful than Butler's original (#7), going to number one on the US Billboard Hot 100.
+In 1975, the pop group Tony Orlando and Dawn covered Butler's 1960 song "He Will Break Your Heart," with a new title, "He Don't Love You (Like I Love You)," and it was more successful than Butler's original (number 7), peaking at number one on the US Billboard Hot 100.

-Subsequently, Butler and P.D.
-Wilson produced an album with Dee Dee Sharp-Gamble on Philadelphia International Records.
-In 1981, "Breaking and Entering" / "Easy Money" was released from Sharp-Gamble's album Dee Dee.

 1980s–2018

-Butler continued to perform while serving as a Cook County Board Commissioner before retiring from public office in 2018.
+Butler continued to perform while serving as a Cook County Board Commissioner from 1985, before retiring from public office in 2018.
 As Cook County Commissioner, Butler voted to uphold a historic 2008 Cook County sales tax increase, which remains the highest in the nation.
 As a result, the Chicago Tribune encouraged people to vote against him in the 2010 elections.
 Butler, however, won reelection in March 2014 with over 80 percent of the vote.

-In recent years, he has served as host of PBS TV music specials such as Doo Wop 50 and 51, Rock Rhythm and Doo Wop, and Soul Spectacular: 40 years of R&B, among others.
-He has also served as chairman of the board of the Rhythm and Blues Foundation.
+He later served as host of PBS TV music specials such as Doo Wop 50 and 51, Rock Rhythm and Doo Wop, and Soul Spectacular: 40 years of R&B, among others.
+He also served as chairman of the board of the Rhythm and Blues Foundation.
 In 1991, Butler was inducted, along with the other original members of the Impressions (Curtis Mayfield, Sam Gooden, Fred Cash, and Arthur and Richard Brooks), into the Rock and Roll Hall of Fame.
 Butler released Time & Faith in 1992.

 The Hives covered "Find Another Girl" on their 2000 album Veni Vidi Vicious.
 The Black Keys covered "Never Give You Up" on their 2010 album, Brothers.

-Personal life
+Personal life and death

-He currently resides in Chicago.
 His wife Annette, originally one of his backup singers, died in 2019.

-Since his 1991 induction into the Rock and Roll Hall of Fame as a member of the Impressions, music writers and critics have stated that Butler also deserves a second induction as a solo artist, based upon his successful career as a recording artist and songwriter after leaving that group.
+After his 1991 induction into the Rock and Roll Hall of Fame as a member of the Impressions, some music writers and critics stated that Butler also deserved a second induction as a solo artist, based upon his successful career as a recording artist and songwriter after leaving that group.

+Butler died from the effects of Parkinson's disease at his home in Chicago, on February 20, 2025, at the age of 85.